How to Become a Counsellor in Australia: Complete Guide [2026]

 Thinking about becoming a counsellor in Australia?
 You’re not alone.
 Counselling is one of the fastest-growing professions in the country, driven by rising demand for mental health services, NDIS expansion, and a national conversation about emotional wellbeing that shows no signs of slowing down.

 The good news: you don’t need a university degree to start.
-A nationally recognised Diploma of Counselling can qualify you for registration with the Australian Counselling Association and open the door to a meaningful career helping others.
+A nationally recognised Diploma of Counselling is the most accessible way into the profession and can open the door to a meaningful career helping others.

 In this guide: